DoraemonYu/MicroDBHelper-ExpansionPack/TransactionWrap.md

 ## Background
 MicroDBHelper offer friendly interfaces to use DBHelper, and offer Transaction Support as well. **All of them** are packaged in the single *"MicroDBHelper.dll"* .
 After reference it, you can use it anywhere.

-However, when you use it in a **hierarchical design** project, then you will face some Closure problem.
+However, when you use it in a **hierarchical design** project, then you will face some closure problem.

-For excample ( an 3-tier architecture project):
+For excample ( an 3-tier architecture project ):
 ![snapshot](images/TransactionWrap/REFERENCE_BEFORE.png)
-We keep the database logics only in the *DataAccess Layer*, but may allow Transaction begin in *Business Layer*, even *Application Layer*.
+We keep the database's logics ONLY in the *DataAccess Layer*, but may allow Transaction Begin in *Business Layer*, even *Application Layer* ( according to actual needs ) .

-As you see, due to the " All of them are packaged in the single dll", you SHOULD reference it again in *Business Layer* and up layers, just in order to use *MicroDBTransaction*.
+As you see, due to the " All of them are packaged in the single dll", you SHOULD reference it again in *Business Layer* and up layers, JUST in order to use *MicroDBTransaction*.

 Maybe we can solve this problem by some design patterns or development agreements, but it's not very rigorous for the **Closures Principle**, isn't it?

-Therefore, this library offer a solution with assembly-level to solve it.
+Therefore, library offer a solution with assembly-level to solve it.
 Let us look this:
 ![snapshot](images/TransactionWrap/REFERENCE_AFTER.png)
-Now, we use an wrap from this expansion pack to instead of *MicroDBTransaction* from *"MicroDBHelper.dll"*.
-It just an wrap, no more logics in it and just make the assemblys to be Decoupling.
+Now, we use an wrap from this expansion pack to instead of *MicroDBTransaction* by *"MicroDBHelper.dll"*.
+It just an wrap, no more logics in it and just make the assemblys to be decoupling.

-*Business Layer* and up layers use *TransactionWrap* type ; Public interfaces of *DataAccess Layer* also use *TransactionWrap* type, and use *MicroDBTransaction* inner and finally invoke with *MicroDBHelper*, library will automatically identify *TransactionWrap* as *MicroDBTransaction* .
+*Business Layer* and up layers use *TransactionWrap* type ; Public interfaces from *DataAccess Layer* also use *TransactionWrap* type, and use *MicroDBTransaction* type inner and finally invoke with *MicroDBHelper* class, library will automatically identify *TransactionWrap* as *MicroDBTransaction* .

 ## Usage